 "We're good," I said.

-"All right, get back," said Jefferies, firing again with a loud bang as an arc of lightning lashed against the nearby wall, flaming pages blowing through the air.
+"All right, get back," said Jefferies, firing again with a loud bang while an arc of lightning lashed against the nearby wall, flaming pages blowing through the air.
 An enormous, misshapen hand descended from the heavens above, coated with a black gangrene as its claws slowly reached for us.
 The others fired at it, forcing it to flinch back as its flesh was blown away, the sky rolling with thunder.
 "Hurry!
 We'll cover you!"

-I got onto my hands and knees, and quickly crawled back into the pit as the others helped Jefferies fight back the claws of the eldritch deity, their gunfire booming from above as I sank into the darkness, and switched on my night vision.
-The gravity reversed around me, and I eventually found myself crawling back up through the other side, rising to my feet in the cavern as Barry came through behind me.
+I got onto my hands and knees, and quickly crawled back into the pit as the others helped Jefferies fight back the claws of the eldritch deity, their gunfire booming from above while I sank into the darkness, and switched on my night vision.
+Gravity reversed around me, and I eventually found myself crawling back up through the other side, rising to my feet in the cavern as Barry came through behind me.
 Tanner followed, and then Jefferies, his cloaking field malfunctioning from the massive burn stricken across his torso, where the metal of his armor melted into his skin.

-"Looks like we're getting out the old-fashioned way," he said, charging the capacitors in his railgun as I took a grenade from my pack, the song of the cultists still rasping from the cavern beyond as another man twitched upon the chair.
+"Looks like we're getting out the old-fashioned way," he said, charging the capacitors in his railgun as I took a grenade from my pack, the song of the cultists still rasping from the cavern beyond while another man twitched upon the chair.
 "Sierra, this is Sierra One, we need evac ASAP.
 Over."

 "Sierra One, this is Sierra, evac is inbound in three minutes.
 The coordinates have been forwarded to your navigator.
 Over."